darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 ### exposure

 film exposure
 : Exposure adjustment at the film stage, in EV.
-With _auto print exposure_ on this no longer changes overall brightness (see [usage](#usage) above), but it still changes colour and grain, because it moves the scene to a different part of the film's response.
+With _auto print exposure_ on this no longer changes overall brightness (see [usage](#usage) above), but it still changes colour and grain because it moves the scene to a different part of the film's response.

 scan the film (skip print)
 : Look at the developed negative or slide directly instead of printing it.
 Switches on by itself for slide and reversal stocks and off again for negative stocks; you can override it either way afterwards.

 push/pull
 : Shooting the film at a speed other than the box says, then compensating in development, in stops.
-Positive values push (shoot darker, develop longer), negative values pull.
+Positive values push (shoot darker, develop longer) negative values pull.
 An approximation, since the real result depends on the specific developer, which is not simulated.
 Stacks with the _chemistry_ controls below.

 ### chemistry

 development time
 : How long the film is developed, in minutes.
-Only a few black & white stocks were measured at more than one time -- Kodak Double-X at 4, 5, 6.5, 9 and 12 minutes, for instance -- so the slider is greyed out for colour films and for anything measured only once.
+Only a few black & white stocks were measured at more than one time -- Kodak Double-X at 4, 5, 6.5, 9, and 12 minutes, for instance -- so the slider is greyed out for colour films and for anything measured only once.
 Values snap to the times actually measured, and 0 means the stock's standard development.

 development gamma
 : Overall development contrast, as though you had developed for longer or shorter.
 1.0 is normal.